 - Take a Faith and Moral Development course (Justice & Peace Studies)

 - Do highs and lows with your roommate(s)

 - Do a daily examen, yoga, meditate or pray with your faith tradition

 - Go on an another service or immersion experience.

-- Coordinate next year’s Service & Justice Trips (applications are available each October for the following year)
+- Coordinate next year’s Service & Justice Trips (applications are available immediately after break for the following year)

 - Consider Post-Graduate Volunteer work

 - Work or Intern with a non-profit this summer!
 (Check out the Career & Academic Planning Program)